john-forrest/aws-get-started-terraform/15-create-ami-v2/README.md

 AMI you need to use either "terraform taint" or "terraform destroy".
 - Even using "terraform taint" will lead to the existing AMI being destroyed when we create a new one.
-There is no inherrent versioning system for this in either aws, terraform or the aws provider - there have been [proposals on the subject] (https://github.com/hashicorp/terraform/issues/15672), but not seemingly for the real requirement to create versioning.
+There is no inherrent versioning system for this in either aws, terraform or the aws provider - there have been [proposals on the subject](https://github.com/hashicorp/terraform/issues/15672), but not seemingly for the real requirement to create versioning.

 The suggested approach is that, if the existing AMI is yet to be used or, for whatever reason you don't want to keep it, you call: